 Whatever your favorite talking point is, it’s all academic now.

 Without the suspended Pedro Gallese or Ruan, Pareja started Rowe in goal behind a back line of Kamal Miller, Robin Jansson, Antonio Carlos, and Kyle Smith.
-Central midfielders Rosell and Urso played in the middle of the park with attackers Pereyra and Chris Mueller, with Nani and Dike leading the attack.
+Central midfielders Rosell and Urso played in the middle of the park, alongside attackers Pereyra and Chris Mueller, with Nani and Dike leading the attack.

 The Revolution earned a corner in the 11th minute with their first foray into the attacking third.
 New England played the set piece short and the Revs were called for a foul in their attacking box, turning it over.